Libby Larsen: Influences

 When asked about her influences, Larsen responded, "To tell the truth, my teachers have come to me from unexpected places in my musical life.
 They have been poets, architects, painters and philosophers.
 The other way I really learn is by reading scores voraciously, from Chuck Berry to Witold Lutosławski."

 Style and approach

 Her style and approach to music comes from her own philosophy on music.
-Her music comes from the sound she hears everyday around her in the world.
+Her music comes from the sound she hears everyday around her in the world including nature.
 It is noted for its "energy, optimism, rhythmic diversity, colourful orchestration, liberated tonality without harsh dissonance, and pervading lyricism."

 The rhythms used are often taken directly from the American language: "our own American language has beautiful rhythms in it; it is this American vernacular and the rhythm of our American life that is the language of my music."
-Pieces such as Holy Roller (about a revivalist preacher’s speech) and Bid Call (about auctioneering patterns) showcase this style.
+Pieces such as Holy Roller (about a revivalist preacher's speech) and Bid Call (about auctioneering patterns) showcase this style.
 Larsen composes without barlines, preferring to first discover the natural flow of a line and then refine it until she finds a common meter, giving many of her compositions a feeling of free internal rhythm.